wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 to a real value by a mapping function.
 The implementation of the function is unspecified, and is irrelevant to this paper.

+Ligra supports vertex subset data structure.
+There are two different flavors.
+A dense vertex subset is represented as a bitmap of |V| bits, in which each bit represents one vertex.
+A sparse vertex subset is simply an unordered list of vertex numbers, the size of which is linearly proportional to the number of nodes in the set.